-Now, let us consider the effect of doping.
-For the hole doping, $n_d = 0.5 + n_c$ and $n_c < 0$, the chemical potential is placed at T = 0 somewhere at the top of the lower Hubbard band.
-The temperature dependences of the dc charge and thermal conductivities at high temperatures display the same behaviour as in the Mott insulator case.
-For low temperatures, when the chemical potential enters the lower Hubbard band, the dc charge conductivity starts to increase, as it should be for bad metal, and the thermal one displays the linear temperature dependence.
+Now, let us consider an effect of doping.
+For hole doping, $n_d = 0.5 + n_c$ and $n_c < 0$, the chemical potential is placed at T = 0 somewhere in at the top of lower Hubbard band.
+The temperature dependences of the dc charge and thermal conductivities display at high temperatures the same behaviour as in the Mott insulator case.
+For low temperatures, when the chemical potential enters the lower Hubbard band, the dc charge conductivity starts to increase, as it should be for bad metal, and the thermal one displays linear temperature dependence.
 The strongest doping effect is observed for the thermoelectric transport.
-Since now the chemical potential approaches the lower Hubbard band with the temperature decreasing faster than in the Mott insulator case, the Seebeck coefficient also increases faster until the chemical potential enters the lower Hubbard band.
-Then, the transport function becomes smooth within the Fermi window resulting in the lowering of the absolute value of Seebeck coefficient at low temperatures.
-We can notice a strong deviation of the temperature dependence of thermopower S(T) from the one typical of bad metals [31] and specific for light doping [30].
-Now, S(T) exhibits almost a linear temperature dependence below the peak, which is caused by the character of the temperature dependence of the chemical potential due to the sharp features of DOS.
-Similar behaviour is observed for an electron doping, $n_c > 0$, but now the Seebeck coefficients are larger in comparison with the hole doping case because the transport function is larger for the upper Hubbard band in comparison with the lower one.
-Moreover, the linear segment on S(T) extends and becomes flattened.
+Because now the chemical potential approaches the lower Hubbard band with decreasing of temperature faster than in the Mott insulator case, the Seebeck coefficient increases faster too until the chemical potential enters the lower Hubbard band.
+After that, the transport function becomes smooth within the Fermi window resulting in the lowering of the absolute value of Seebeck coefficient at low temperatures.
+One can notice the strong deviation of the temperature dependence of thermopower S(T) from the one typical for bad metals [31] and specific for light doping [30].
+Now, S(T) exhibits almost linear temperature dependence below the peek, which is caused by the character of the temperature dependence of the chemical potential due to the sharp features of DOS.
+Similar behaviour is observed for an electron doping, $n_c > 0$, but now the Seebeck coefficient becomes positive when the chemical potential approaches the upper Hubbard band, and transport coefficients are larger in comparison with the hole doping case because the transport function is larger for the upper Hubbard band in comparison with the lower one.
+Also, the linear segment on S(T)extends and becomes flattened.